NickolaiBeloguzov/robust-json/README.md

     # Calling 'save_to_file' method without any arguments makes it
     # overwrite an object in source file ('data.json' in this case)
-    # with the value of JsonFileParser.active_json property
+    # with the value of JsonFileParser.active_json property.
     ```
     Saving active object to a different file (existing):
     ```